 Ted Olson – A professor of Appalachian Studies and Bluegrass, Old-Time, and Roots Music Studies at East Tennessee State University, Ted has been committed to the preservation, understanding, and interpretation of the history of Appalachia for 50 years and counting.
 Ted is the author of Blue Ridge Folklife, a study of Blue Ridge culture, and is a Grammy Award-nominated music historian.
 Ted is the editor of the music section for The Encyclopedia of Appalachia, and he has produced many documentary albums of Appalachian music, including compilations of recordings from the 1927-1928 Bristol Sessions, the 1928-1929 Johnson City Sessions, and the 1929-1930 Knoxville Sessions.
 Ted authored “Doc’s World: Traditional Plus,” the book that accompanies the 4 CD compilation of recordings from Doc’s career by Craft Records called “Doc Watson, Life’s Work: A Retrospective.”
 The book garnered Olson the 2022 International Bluegrass Music Association Industry Award for Best Liner Notes, and a Special Recognition from the ASCAP Foundation Paul Williams “Loved the Liner Notes” Award.
-Ted is currently nominated for two 2023 Grammy Awards for the book including Best Album Notes and Best Historical Recording (with Scott Billington & Mason Williams, compilation producers; Paul Blakemore, mastering engineer).
+Ted was nominated for two 2023 Grammy Awards for the book including Best Album Notes and Best Historical Recording (with Scott Billington & Mason Williams, compilation producers; Paul Blakemore, mastering engineer).

 T. Michael Coleman – T. Michael Coleman is a guitarist, bassist, and singer-songwriter.
 He performed and toured for many years as bassist for Doc, often with Merle Watson at his other side.
 In 2020, he began to record some of his favorite Doc Watson songs as a way to cope with the pandemic and received so much positive feedback when he started sharing them on Facebook, he decided to record a complete album.
 The result was “Sittin’ in the Middle,” a recording of 16 song favorites based on his experiences performing with Doc and Merle.